 ARTICLE XII.
 SENATE BY-LAWS

 Where necessary to ensure the orderly and proper function of the Senate, regulations to accompany this constitution may be proposed by a Senator(s) at any Senate meeting and passed upon affirmative vote by a two-thirds vote of the voting membership.
 Changes to the Code and By-Laws will be noted by date in the Revisions Section.
-The By-Laws will be reviewed every two years by the Legislative Affairs Committee for necessary updates and revisions (to be reviewed and completed by the end of the Senate year May 31 ending in even numbered years).
+The By-Laws will be reviewed every two years by the Governmental Affairs Committee for necessary updates and revisions (to be reviewed and completed by the end of the Senate year May 31 ending in even numbered years).

 ARTICLE XIII.
 ATTENDANCE OF SENATORS

 Senators should be present for the entirety of the regular monthly meetings.
 A maximum of three (3) unexcused absences will be allowed per Senate year (June 1 - May 31).
 A Senator will be notified in writing and shall have fifteen (15) workdays to make a written appeal to the Executive Council regarding absences.
 The Executive Council shall resolve the appeal at the next regular Executive Council meeting.
-Upon review of the appeal, the Senator could be removed from Classified Senate.
+Upon review of the appeal, the Senator could be removed from University Support Staff Senate.
 If a Senator will be absent, it is recommended that a representative from the same college or unit be sent in his/her place.

 ARTICLE XIV.
 RULES OF ORDER